-The Board has appointed James Osborne as the Senior Independent Director.
-James Osborne is available to shareholders who have concerns that cannot be addressed through the Chairman, Chief Executive or Chief Financial Officer and leads the annual Board review of the performance of the Chairman.
+The Board has appointed Kyran McLaughlin as the Senior Independent Director.
+Mr McLaughlin is available to shareholders who have concerns that cannot be addressed through the Chairman, Group CEO or CFO and leads the annual Board review of the performance of the Chairman.
+Mr. McLaughlin has advised the Company that he plans to retire from the Board in summer 2020 and he will not seek reelection at the September 2020 AGM.
+He will be replaced as Senior Independent Director by Ms. Louise Phelan in summer 2020.